If you're concerned that your child is underweight or not growing normally, see your GP. Low weight can occur for a number of reasons.

 If your child is underweight, it might be tempting to give them high-calorie but unhealthy foods, such as sweets, chocolate, cakes, sugary drinks and fatty foods and drinks.
 But a varied, balanced diet is the key to your child's healthy weight gain.

-A balanced diet for a young child means having a variety of foods from the four main food groups:
+A balanced diet for a young child means having a variety of foods, following the Eatwell Guide.
+From the age of two, give your child:

 Young children, especially those under the age of two, need the concentrated energy provided by fat.
 There are also some vitamins that are only found in fats.
 This is why foods such as whole milk, yoghurt, cheese and oily fish are so important.